 You may sell products made from this pattern, but please give me credit as the designer.
 Please do not use my photos as your own work, but you may use my photos to reference back to my blog, Etsy, Pinterest, IG or FB, but please link back to me.

-And if you like this pattern, you might also enjoy checking out my two earlier post.
-You will find a Crochet Breakfast and the Turkey/Ham Sandwich.
+And if you like this pattern, you might also enjoy checking out these posts:

 Materials: